weakish/docs-en/views/search-rest-api.md

-# Full-text Search REST API Guide
+# Full-Text Search REST API Guide

-Full-text search is a common feature for applications.
+Full-text search is a common feature used by a lot of modern applications.
-Although it is possible to implement full-text search via [`$regex` queries](rest_api.html#regex-queries), this approach does not scale.
+You might already know that it is possible to implement full-text search with [`$regex` queries](rest_api.html#regex-queries), but this approach will not work efficiently when there are massive objects or fields in a class.
-Thus LeanCloud provides dedicated REST APIs for full-text search powered by [the Elasticsearch engine][elastic].
+To solve the problem, LeanCloud provides dedicated REST APIs for full-text search powered by [the Elasticsearch engine][elastic].

 [elastic]: https://www.elastic.co/elasticsearch/